avjewe/cdxdoc/Matcher.md

 ## Multi-Match (new in 0.1.8)
 A normal match is `Matcher,Pattern`

-A multi-match is `^Matcher^Pattern^Pattern...` That is, the matcher is prefixed with a punctuation character, which is then the delimiter used between patterns.
-The default mode is `AND`, so that the multi-match matches if and only if all of the patterns match.
-You can add `OR` to the Matcher, so that only one pattern need match.
+A multi-match contains multiple patterns.
+If the Modifiers contai`AND` or `OR`, then the first character of the pattern is interpreted as a delimiter, and the Pattern string is split on that delimiter, into multiple patterns. e.g.
+`c.or.regex,,Pattern,Pattern,Pattern` or `Column,AND,^Pattern^Pattern^Pattern`